Gloria Vanderbilt: Writings

-Vanderbilt wrote two books on art and home decor, four volumes of memoirs, three novels, and a singular collection of short stories The Things We Fear Most.
+Vanderbilt wrote two books on art and home decor, four volumes of memoirs, three novels, and a singular collection of short stories, The Things We Fear Most.
 She was also a regular contributor to The New York Times, Vanity Fair and Elle.
 In November 2010, Vanderbilt was the subject of a new book chronicling her life, The World of Gloria Vanderbilt, written by Wendy Goodman, New York magazine's design editor.
 The book, published by Abrams Books, featured many previously unreleased photographs.

-In January 2017, HarperCollins Publishers released a book, coauthored by Vanderbilt and her son Anderson Cooper, The Rainbow Comes and Goes: A Mother and Son on Life, Love, and Loss.
-The book was described by its publisher as: "A touching and intimate correspondence between Anderson Cooper and his mother, Gloria Vanderbilt, offering timeless wisdom and a revealing glimpse into their lives".
+In January 2017, HarperCollins Publishers released a book coauthored by Vanderbilt and her son Anderson Cooper, The Rainbow Comes and Goes: A Mother and Son on Life, Love, and Loss.
+The book was described by its publisher as "{a} touching and intimate correspondence between Anderson Cooper and his mother, Gloria Vanderbilt, offering timeless wisdom and a revealing glimpse into their lives".

 Nothing Left Unsaid documentary

-On April 9, 2016, HBO premiered Nothing Left Unsaid: Gloria Vanderbilt & Anderson Cooper, a two-hour documentary, produced and directed by Liz Garbus.
+On April 9, 2016, HBO premiered Nothing Left Unsaid: Gloria Vanderbilt & Anderson Cooper, a two-hour documentary produced and directed by Liz Garbus.
 It features a series of conversations between the mother and son, covering her life and family history in the public eye.

 Personal life

-Vanderbilt was married four times, divorced three times, and gave birth to four sons, in all.
-She also had other relationships.

 Marriages

 In 1941, aged 17, Vanderbilt went to Hollywood, where she became the second wife of Pat DiCicco, an agent for actors and an alleged mobster.
 They divorced in 1945 and had no children together.
 She later alleged that DiCicco was an abusive husband who called her "Fatsy Roo" and beat her.
 "He would take my head and bang it against the wall," Vanderbilt said, "I had black eyes."

 In April 1945, within weeks of divorcing DiCicco, Vanderbilt married conductor Leopold Stokowski, who was 42 years her senior.
 He had three daughters by his previous marriages to Olga Samaroff, an American concert pianist, and Evangeline Love Brewster Johnson, a Johnson & Johnson heiress.
 She was his third and last wife.
 The marriage ended in divorce in October 1955 and produced two sons: Leopold Stanislaus "Stan" Stokowski (born August 22, 1950), and Christopher Stokowski (born January 31, 1952).
-Stan has three children; Christopher has no children.

 Vanderbilt's third husband was the director Sidney Lumet.
 She was the second of his four wives.
 They were married on August 28, 1956, and divorced in August 1963.
 They had no children together.

 Vanderbilt's fourth marriage was to author Wyatt Emory Cooper, on December 24, 1963.
 The marriage, which lasted 15 years, ended with his death in 1978 while he was undergoing open-heart surgery.
 They had two sons: Carter Vanderbilt Cooper (January 27, 1965 – July 22, 1988), who died by suicide at age 23 by jumping to his death from the family's 14th-floor apartment, and Anderson Hays Cooper (born June 3, 1967), a CNN news anchor.